Restless Leg Syndrome

 Diagnosing RLS

-Diagnosing RLS requires a sleep study and serious investigation by the physician.
+The Mayo Clinic notes that Diagnosing RLS requires a sleep study and serious investigation by a physician.
 Symptoms of RLS and symptoms caused by RLS such as insomnia, stress, arthritis, muscle cramps, depression and more can mask the root cause of the problem.
 Many patients mistake their symptoms as being something else and fail to notify their doctor of everything that is going on.

 Three basic criteria are usually required to meet a diagnosis for restless limbs: